fthiagomedeiros/cloud-project-4/README.md

 Deployments and Services.

 backend-feed-deployment.yaml

 backend-feed-service.yaml

 backend-user-deployment.yaml

 backend-user-service.yaml

 reverseproxy-deployment.yaml

 reverseproxy-service.yaml

 frontend-deployment.yaml

 frontend-service.yaml

+The image showing the running pods after the following statement

 ```shell script
 kubectl get pods
 ```
-screenshot is available pods screenshot folder.
+is available pods screenshot folder.

 You will be able to run using minikube.
 Install minikube and run the script deployment.sh located into folder k8s.
-Please, provide the secrets as necessary into the files **__aws-secret.yaml, env-configmap.yaml and env-secret.yaml__**
+Please, provide the secrets and environment variables as necessary into the files **__aws-secret.yaml, env-configmap.yaml and env-secret.yaml__**